rahulrakesh10/impostor-game/README.md

 - Other players work together to identify the fake
 - Players vote on who they think is the fake
 - Points are awarded based on correct guesses
+- Multiple rounds with customizable settings and themes

 ## ✨ Features